acend/helm-basics-training/content/labs/02.0/_index.en.md

 ### Task 2

-Before actually deploying our generated chart, we can check the (to be) generated Kubernetes ressources with the following command:
+Before actually deploying our generated chart, we can check the (to be) generated Kubernetes resources with the following command:

 {{< tabs >}}{{< tab-md "Helm 2" >}}
 ```bash